Volunteering for Swim Meets

 Many people have been confused in the past about how to sign up for volunteer positions.
 When we open a meet, you will have the opportunity to sign up for a volunteer position.
-You are not tied to any specific volunteer position and can change positions meet to meet.
+You are not tied to any specific volunteer position and can change positions meet to meet or we may assign them to you.
 Take a look at this list below and pick out a handful of your favorites.

 Certified Positions – All Meets:

 CCSL Certified Stroke and Turn Judge: Training is required for those interested in becoming a Stroke & Turn Judge.
 The CCSL will determine the training schedule.
 Once the dates are determined, we will publish them on our website and contact those who express interest.

 As a Stroke & Turn Judge, you will be partnered with a S&T judge from the other team(s) and work together to determine if swimmers are following the rules for each stroke.
 Non-conformance, frequently referred to as “DQ” or disqualification, is noted on a "DQ slip" and brought to scoring table.

 This is a great position for either the seasoned swim team veteran or those new to swimming and eager to learn the "stroke rules" quickly!

 Non-Certified Positions – All Meets: